 HEADLEE: Right, the nurse.

 HEADLEE: You're listening to TALK OF THE NATION from NPR News.
 So let's talk a little bit more, Mari, about how exactly you counsel employers to create social media policies.
-How much leeway do you think that they should give them?
+How much leeway do you think they should give?
 I mean, is it safer for a business to just clamp down on it completely or is that - is there a danger in being too restrictive?

-And so, one of the first things that I'd do with my clients is to really do an assessment of where they're at with their current company culture and what the sentiment is, if you will, of the employees and to talk to employees to find out, you know, the kinds of things that they are sharing.
+And so, one of the first things that I do with my clients is to really do an assessment of where they're at with their current company culture and what the sentiment is, if you will, of the employees and to talk to employees to find out, you know, the kinds of things that they are sharing.
 Often, you know, people will be sharing things on Facebook thinking it's locked down to just a few friends, and in fact, they're inadvertently sharing things to public.

 SMITH: Exactly.
 Yeah.
 That's so unfortunate and plus, you never know it.
-My rule of thumb is this is that you never, ever want to share anything online at all, ever, ever that you wouldn't want on the from page of The New York Times, found in a Google search in years to come and proud of your own mom to see.
+My rule of thumb is this is that you never, ever want to share anything online at all, ever, ever that you wouldn't want on the front page of The New York Times, found in a Google search in years to come and proud of your own mom to see.
 Those are my simple points...

 HEADLEE: ...from Katherine(ph) in St. Louis, Missouri.
 Katherine, you actually helped to handle social media for a large bank, right?

-KATHERINE: Well, basically, it was strategy, just getting up and going, and then I had to forge a very valuable relationship with (unintelligible) compliance, and then also HR.
+KATHERINE: Well, basically, it was strategy, just getting up and going, and then I had to forge a very valuable relationship with Legal and Compliance, and then also HR.
 But what we were finding was that some employees would get to their bank branch and then check in and actually, probably, tell people that they were sick or they would talk about, you know, a customer that would come in.
 And so, not only were they checking in and letting everyone know what branch they were at, but then also letting people know that they were sick too.
 So...

 HEADLEE: Your mean like when you post on Twitter or Facebook and it tells the location to where you are?